 This work of art depicts the final stages of the Battle of Blenheim.
 It was painted by John Wootton around 40 years after the event.
 Here, we take a closer look to discover more about this key moment in European history.

 Fought in southern Germany on 27 June 1743, Dettingen saw British forces stand in alliance with those of Hanover and Austria against the French.
 It was the last time a reigning British monarch personally led his troops in battle.

 These battles formed the turning point of one of the most gruelling campaigns of the Second World War.
 The Japanese defeat in north-east India in 1944 became the springboard for the subsequent re-conquest of Burma.

 Gallipoli was the first major amphibious operation in modern warfare.
 In 1915, British Empire and French troops landed on the Ottoman-held peninsula in the Dardanelles Straits with disastrous consequences for the Allies.

 Fought in October-November 1942, this was the climax and turning point of the North African campaign of the Second World War.
 The armies of Italy and Germany suffered a decisive defeat by the British Eighth Army.

 Fought in September 1918, this was the climactic battle of the Sinai and Palestine campaign of the First World War.
 Ottoman forces found themselves encircled by British Empire forces under General Edmund Allenby.

-Fought in April 1951 in Korea, this was the bloodiest engagement fought by the British Army since the Second World War.
-For three days the 29th British Independent Infantry Brigade Group thwarted massed Chinese attacks.
+Fought in April 1951 in Korea, this was the bloodiest engagement endured by the British Army since the Second World War.
+For three days, the 29th British Independent Infantry Brigade Group thwarted massed Chinese attacks.